frasermcc9/306-task-graph-scheduling/CONTRIBUTING.md

 # Contributing

+## Initial Setup
+### Requirements
+1. Ensure that Java 8, NodeJs and npm are accessible.
+2. Run `npm i` in the root directory.
+3. Run `./gradlew build` in the root directory

-# Branch Rules
+## Branch Rules

-Avoid committing code changes directly to master branch.
+- Avoid committing code changes directly to master branch, create a feature branch and pull request.
+- The PR author should merge once approved.
+- Merging to master under most circumstances should only be done once reviewed by another member.
+- Branch names should be prefixed with one of the following:
+  - feat/ for feature
+  - fix/ for bugfixes
+  - dev/ for tooling or documentation

+## Code Style

+- Most conventions are handled automatically by the editor configuration files.
+- Code is automatically linted before committing.

-# Commit Message Guidelines
+## Commit Message Guidelines

 Use emojis to quickly convey the commit where possible:
 | Commit type              | Emoji                               |